San Esteban, Ilocos Sur: Government

+Local government

 San Estaban, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

+Education

+The Buros-San Esteban Schools District Office governs all schools within the municipality of San Esteban.
+Also oversees all schools located in Burgos.